ClosedBusinessRound 2

 Who Can Apply

-To be eligible, applicants must have an Australian Business Number (ABN) and be one of the following: an entity incorporated in Australia, an eligible publicly funded research organisation as defined in section 14 of the grant opportunity guidelines, an incorporated not for profit organisation, or a local government agency or body including government business enterprises.
-Joint applications are acceptable if there is an eligible lead organisation.
-Applicants must provide evidence from their board, chief executive officer or equivalent that the project is supported, and evidence of how they will fund their share of project costs, including 15% of eligible expenditure and any ineligible expenditure.
+To be eligible, applicants must have an Australian Business Number (ABN) and be one of the following: an entity incorporated in Australia, an eligible publicly funded research organisation, an incorporated not for profit organisation, or a local government agency or body including government business enterprises.
+Joint applications are allowed if the lead organisation is eligible.
+Applicants must provide evidence of board or chief executive support for the project and evidence that they can fund their share of project costs, including the required 15% contribution and any ineligible expenditure.
 Lead applicants are not eligible if they are an individual, a Commonwealth or state or territory agency or body that does not undertake publicly funded research, a non-corporate Commonwealth entity, or a trust, although an incorporated trustee may apply on behalf of a trust.

 What's Funded

-Scientific citizen science research projects that engage the public as citizen scientists, include the collection or transformation of data in Australia, and address national focus areas such as disaster resilience and preparedness, environmental change, cyber security and artificial intelligence, and food and agribusiness.
+Designing and delivering citizen science research projects that engage the public as participants, collect or transform data in Australia, and address national significance focus areas such as disaster resilience and preparedness, environmental change, cyber security and artificial intelligence, and food and agribusiness.

 Expected Outcomes